 The eGate is the fastest way to pass through New Zealand Passport Control.
 You can use the eGate if you have an e-passport from one of the following countries.
 Otherwise, you will have to do it the old-fashioned way and see an Immigration Officer.

 - New Zealand

-If you have any issues at the eGate, you will need to see an Immigration Officer.
+If you have any issues at the eGate, just see an Immigration Officer instead.